 2) Your completed ballot must be enclosed and sealed in the inner secrecy envelope that indicates “official election ballot” or it will not be counted.

 4) Return your completed ballot to the county election board.
-Absentee and Mail-in Ballots must be received by 8 PM on election day to Berks County Election Services.
+Absentee and Mail-in Ballots must be received by 8 PM on election day by Berks County Election Services.
 To ensure your ballot is received by the deadline, return the ballot as soon as possible.
+A “postmark” by election day is NOT sufficient.

 |Day||Agricultural Center||Services Center|